Sievert Prize Lecture Series

 Every saturday at 11:00 AM from January 6-February 24

-Every Saturday at 11:00 AM from January 7-February 25 at Norris University Center at Northwestern University.
+Every Saturday at 11:00 AM from January 6-February 24 at Norris University Center at Northwestern University.

-Join us each week for an exciting and educational lecture by a Northwestern Researcher.
-This eight-week series is on The Rise of Quantum Machines.
+Join us each week for an exciting and educational lecture by Arthur Montanari, a researcher working at the Center for Network Dynamics at Northwestern.

 These lectures are free and open to the public.
 Free parking is available in the South Campus Parking Garage (1841 Sheridan Rd, Evanston).